continuedev/deploy-os-code-llm/README.md

 #### AnyScale Private Endpoints

 AnyScale Private Endpoints is a full-stack LLM API solution running in your cloud.
 It's designed to maximize performance and minimize cost inside your own environment.
-To learn more, check out their product page [here](https://www.anyscale.com/endpoints#private).
+The API it exposes is the same as the OpenAI API format.
+To learn more, check out its product page [here](https://www.anyscale.com/endpoints#private).

 #### AWS